tukkek/sc2-campaign/README.md

 ## Features

-* Built-in rules for campaign credits and goals, making each campaign much more than a series of battles
+* Built-in rules for campaign credits, bonuses and goals, making each campaign much more than a series of battles
 * Supports 343 official Legacy of the Void maps by Blizzard, organized into 12 map categories
 * 7 base planet types, each based on different map categories
 * Generates open-ended campaigns with an average of 40 tiles each